CoLRev-Environment/search-query/CONTRIBUTING.md

 * Group related tests into logical classes or functions.
 * Use clear and descriptive test names (`test_what_it_does`).
 * Prefer [pytest parameterization](https://docs.pytest.org/en/stable/how-to/parametrize.html) when testing multiple input–output pairs.
-* If you implement a new search platform, include tests for end-to-end search-query functionality
+* Implementing a new search platform should include tests for end-to-end search-query functionality.

 **Other ways to contribute**

-Of course, we also welcome smaller contributions, such as bug fixes or improvements to the package documentation.
+Smaller contributions, such as bug fixes or improvements to the package documentation, are also appreciated.
 <!-- TODO: Include guide for contributing to docs? -->

-If you’ve made changes to the source code or documentation, fork the repository and open a [pull request](https://github.com/CoLRev-Environment/search-query/compare).
-Please include a clear description of your changes.
+After making changes to the source code or documentation, fork the repository and open a [pull request](https://github.com/CoLRev-Environment/search-query/compare) with a clear description of the changes.

 ### Adding a new parser/serializer version